fleblay/42-Philosophers/README.md

 ## Implemented Solution

-For both of the project, the allowed functions did not include the "try" version (pthread_mutex_trylock and sem_trywait).
+For both projects, the allowed functions did not include the "try" version (pthread_mutex_trylock and sem_trywait).
 Moreover, for the bonus part, we couldn't use the function to get the value of the semaphore (sem_getvalue).
 <br/>
 This increases the difficulty of the projet because :
 <ul>
 	<li>
 		Mandatory part :
 		<ul>
 			<li>
-				You cannot try to acquire access data (pthread_mutex_trylock), and change your mind.
+				You cannot try to acquire data access (pthread_mutex_trylock), and change your mind.
 Once you demand access to it, you will remain blocked until it is available...
 			</li>
 			<li>